Tribe of Tahquitz: Membership invitation

-Near the end of the week of summer camp that a troop attends, the youth camp staff, along with scoutmasters present in camp, meets at Tribe Rock.
+Near the end of the week of summer camp that a troop attends, the youth camp staff, along with scoutmasters present in camp, meets at the Rock.
 There they discuss all of the Scouts present in camp who are truly “Honor Scouts.”
 Then, after a democratic vote by any and all youth members present (mostly that year's current youth camp staff), those Scouts who are deemed worthy are offered an invitation to join.
 The Community announces and invites its new members at the Friday night awards campfire.

 In order to become regular members, they must complete the annual induction ceremony held at Camp Tahquitz over Labor Day weekend.
 All regular members have the right to hold office and vote on Community business.
 At the annual meeting following their 21st birthday, youth Members become "Honorary" members.
 They provide valuable service to the Community as advisers, but can no longer vote or hold office.

-The Long Beach Area Council did not have an Order of the Arrow lodge for many years, but used only the camping honor society, The Tahquitz Community.
-The Tahquitz Community will continue and has not ended, but on May 19, 2012, the Long Beach Area Council started an Order of the Arrow lodge.
-A number of councils have both OA and local camping honor societies.